0

 Agarwood oil contains hundreds of scent molecules besides ß-agarfuran, but synthetic agarwood oil gets its aroma from one or two compounds in agarwood (for example) ß-agarfuran).
 This explains why plant-derived agarwood oil has a more complex aroma and why synthetic agarwood oil may lack of depth.

-If you look at the below table, there were five major chemical compounds in High-Quality Agarwood Oil which has more than 200+ compounds in total
+According to Ismail et al 2015, there were five major chemical compounds in High-Quality Agarwood Oil which has more than 200+ compounds in total

 Synbio companies could only manufacture one component but which one do they choose?